b-lukaszuk/BS_wJ_eng/contents/regex.md

 ]
 ```

-Here `\d` means a digit, `.` is any character, and `+` stands for one or more of
+Here `\d` means a digit, `.` is any character (except for newline), and `+`
-the preceding tokens (so match a digit followed by one or more other character,
+stands for one or more of the preceding tokens (so match a digit followed by one
-followed by a digit).
-There is a small problem though, we caught more than we
+or more other character, followed by a digit).
+There is a small problem though,
-wanted.
-That's because by default, regexes are greedy (usually they match as
+we caught more than we wanted.
+That's because by default, regexes are greedy
-much as they can until a line ends) if we want to make it more temperate we need
+(usually they match as much as they can until a line ends) if we want to make it
-to follow `.+` with `?`  (one or more characters, but as few as you can to
+more temperate we need to follow `.+` with `?`  (one or more characters, but as
-fulfill the condition).
+few as you can to fulfill the condition).

 ```
 eachmatch(r"\d.+?\d", txt) |> getAllMatches